thomasheller/ansible-localhost/README.md

 ## Install & Run

-Clone this repository and make whatever changes you wish to the *my-machine* role.
+Fork this repository and make whatever changes you wish to the *my-machine* role.

+Then run:

 ```sh
 sudo apt -y install ansible git